Reflections On Our 2nd Anniversary

 Monthly Goal Planning

 At the start of each month, we set down and discuss the 5 areas we have mutual goals in.
 We call it our “JPM” for Jordan Partnership Meeting.
-There’s a huge difference between being tolerating roommates and partnering together to build a life.
-It’s in this time that we charge forward as one unit in Christ.
 We start with prayer, then discuss our goals: Spiritual, Marital, Health, Financial, and Vocational.
-We talk about our progress on the goals we set the previous month, and write goals for the following month.
+We talk about our progress on the goals we set the previous month and write goals for the following month.

 To me, this is foundational to a working marriage, because if you don’t have goals or a destination in mind, you don’t have direction.
 You fall into the Groundhog Day routine: wake up, go to work, come home, go to bed, repeat.
-That’s the pattern most people fall into, and it gets old quickly.
-When you’re bored with the monotony of that pattern of life, discontentment starts to creep in, and you end up taking that out on your partner.
-It’s not their fault, but oftentimes it’s blamed on the other person.
+That gets old quickly.
+When you’re bored with the monotony of that pattern of life, discontentment creeps in, and you end up taking it out on your partner.
+It’s not their fault, but it’s easily blamed on the other person.

 Having direction for your life prevents boredom.

-Even though the day-to-day may still be monotonous sometimes, you personally know where you’re heading and you’re both working in that direction together.
-And that is exciting!
+Even though the day-to-day may still be monotonous, you know where you’re heading and you’re both working in that direction together — and that is exciting!

 “A sluggard’s appetite is never filled, but the desires of the diligent are fully satisfied.”